 Sounding the Ocean

 Bermuda’s enslaved seamen possessed a such range of skills that they added immense value to any Atlantic expedition.
 They were exceptional swimmers and free divers whom French-American writer Hector de Crevecoeur described as exhibiting “enough ability, coolness and audacity to attack sharks while swimming.”
 It was no surprise that they felt so at home on Bermuda sloops.
-Chances were that they or some family member had built them as, by the beginning of the eighteenth century, the local shipbuilding industry flourished in the hands of skilled slave labour.
-The deep connection between Bermuda’s slave population and the sea was also shown in the traditional technology that they brought to fishing, creating reservoirs or “crawls” for captured fish, which could be retrieved only when they were needed for the table.
+Chances were that they or some family member had built them as, by the beginning of the eighteenth century, the local shipbuilding industry flourished in the hands of skilled labour of enslaved Bermudians and Africans.
+The deep connection between Bermuda’s captive population and the sea was also shown in the traditional technology that they brought to fishing, creating reservoirs or “crawls” for captured fish, which could be retrieved only when they were needed for the table.
 These crawls have roots in ancient African and Native American practice and impressed Europeans seeing them for the first time.
 Shakespeare mentions them in The Tempest when Caliban, the islander of the “still-vex’d Bermoothes,” withdraws the life-sustaining welcome that he first gave to the conqueror, Prospero: “No more dams I’ll make for fish.”